dilawar/ncbs/handbook/student_handbook.markdown

 install personal WiFi anywhere on campus, it will interfere with the campus wireless.

-**Where to go for help:** Report problems to the computer services staff by sending email to helpdesk.
+## Where to go for help
+ Report problems to the computer services staff by sending email to helpdesk.
 The computer services have staff on call from 8am to 8pm on weekdays, and until 5pm on Saturdays.
 If your machine is on fire you can phone 6420 as well, but this is only for crises, and